novoda/gradle-build-properties-plugin/README.md

 ```

-#### Override properties at build time
-A property from any file listed in `buildProperties` can be overridden at
-build time specifying a new value as a project property (ie: `-PapiKey=newValue`).

 #### Properties inheritance
 It might be useful to have properties files that can recursively include
 other properties files (specified via an `include` property).